Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-ampli.md

 === "npm"

     ```bash
-    npm install amplitude-js
+    npm install @amplitude/analytics-browser
     ```

 === "Yarn"

     ```bash
-    yarn add amplitude-js
+    yarn add @amplitude/analytics-browser
     ```

 !!!note
-    Note: when using Ampli in the browser, we recommend loading `amplitude-js` as a module rather than as a JS snippet.
+    Note: when using Ampli in the browser, we recommend loading `@amplitude/analytics-browser` as a module rather than as a JS snippet.

 ### Pull the SDK into your project